-Here is an adaptation for Ukulele of this beautiful song from the Beatles: And I Love Her.
+Here is an adaptation for Ukulele of this beautiful song from the Beatles in 1964: And I Love Her.

 My discovery of the Beatles dates back to a period close to childhood.
 My mother-in-law took us to the movies to see A Hard Day’s Night.
 Indeed, Les Cinoches, a cultural centre at Ris Orangis, suburb from Paris, proposed a rebroadcast in the mid-1980s.
 There was also my father-in-law, originally from England, who had his own John Lennon vinyl with Imagine.
 Finally, my first walkman was offered to me with a tape from a Beatles’s live.